kristi11/ww-filament/README.md

 * Update the `getForm()` function in `ProductVariant.php` model, add/edit/delete the desired variants.
 * Update the `$table` function in `ProductVariantResource.php`, add/edit/delete the desired variants.
 * Update the `$table` function in `VariationsRelationManager.php`, add/edit/delete the desired variants.
-* Add/Update/Delete desired values inside `config/enums.php`.
+* Add/Update/Delete the newly created Enum name inside `config/enums.php`.
 * Update '$casts' on the `ProductVariant.php` model

 **If the above steps have been implemented, your newly created variant is ready for use throughout the app.**